by Sara Levine in Shows, May 5th, 2013

 SPOILER ALERT: The exclusive interview with the runner-up

-by Joseph Erdos in Shows, April 11th, 2013
+by Joseph Erdos in Shows, May 3rd, 2013

 Read about the shows

-by Joseph Erdos in Shows, April 10th, 2013
+by Joseph Erdos in Shows, May 1st, 2013

-by Joseph Erdos in Shows, April 10th, 2013
+by Joseph Erdos in Events, Shows, May 1st, 2013

 Some of the mystery basket ingredients that get used on Chopped are pretty unusual, to say the least.
 But the culinary producers who come up with them don’t just draw them out of a hat — though sometimes it does seem that way!
 They take their time to decide on the ingredients, making sure the basket components are just right and actually manageable.
 FN Dish queried the culinary producers to find out the top 16 weirdest basket ingredients they’ve had on the show.
 The list of ingredients ranged from goat brains to gummy eggs over easy — almost no ingredient is off-limits.